 This is entirely down to player preference.
 Both are fairly long-range options, and it’s tough to say which is more effective.
 Snipers reward accuracy and timing, but they’re tricky to master and it’s difficult to snipe a player who is building around themselves.
 Explosives such as Rocket Launchers are fantastic at bringing down structures and causing chaos and confusion, but they’re predictable and lack the sure damage of the sniper.

 Everyone has their own checklist of priorities when it comes to healing and shield items.
 Obviously you should take the item you need at the time – if you’re low on health, choose the Medkit; if you’re low on shields, choose the Shield Potion.

 But if you’re at full health and wondering which item would be best to pick for the upcoming encounters, it’s generally best to stick to shields over health, because it is your first line of defence and fairly quick to replenish compared to health.
 You’ll also have the ability to replenish health through Cosy Campfires, lessening the need for healing items to fill up your hotbar.
-For a full rundown of all healing and shield items on offer in Fortnite, take a look at our Fortnite health guide.
+For a full rundown of all healing and shield items on offer in Fortnite, take a look at our Fortnite healing items guide.

 Fortnite best weapon combos